CVENT

 Design Ideation

-I facilitated a design workshop and created Attendee journey maps to help the participants have a wholistic view of an attendee's agenda building journey rather than only focussing on their experience within the app.
+I created in-person and hybrid Attendee Journey Maps (based on existing JTBD research) and facilitated a design ideation workshop for the design and research teams, resulting in a rich collection of ideas.
+The journey maps helped the participants have a wholistic view of an attendee's agenda building journey rather than focussing on their experience within the Attendee Hub platform alone.

 Screenshot of the Design Ideation workshop in FigJam